ilovepdf/iloveimg-wp-watermark/README.txt

 Moreover, all processed files are automatically deleted from our servers after being processed in a time range of one, two and twenty-four hours (depending on your user status).
 You can check detailed info at our [Privacy Policy](https://www.iloveimg.com/help/privacy) and our [Terms and Conditions](https://www.iloveimg.com/help/terms)

 == Changelog ==

+== 2.2.0 ==
+Improved
+* Update Libraries.
+* Now IloveIMG will use credits to process the files.
+* Now iloveimg accounts have been migrated to ilovepdf.
+* Improved the function to restore all files.

+Fixed
+* When autowatermark is activated and you wanted to restore a specific file, it was watermarked again.

 == 2.1.0 ==
 Added